 - in transferable securities,

 - in money market instruments,

-- · in derivative instruments,

-- in fund units (to a maximum of 10% of fund capital) and
+- in fund units (to a total maximum of 10% of fund capital),

+- in derivative instruments, and

-- in an account at a credit institution.
+- in an account at a credit institution

-The fund may use derivative instruments, including OTC derivatives, as part of the fund's investment focus.
+The fund may use derivative instruments, including OTC derivatives, as part of its investment focus.
 However, the use of derivatives is of such a nature that it is only expected to have a marginal impact on the fund's risk profile.
 The underlying assets to derivative instruments may consist of or be related to

 - such assets as referred to in Chapter 5, §1, paragraph 2, first sentence of the Swedish Investment Funds Act (2004:46),

 - a financial index,

 - interest rates,

-- · exchange rates or
+- exchange rates, or

-- · foreign currencies.
+- foreign currencies.

-The fund may invest in such transferable securities and money market instruments as referred to in Chapter 5, § 5 of the Swedish Investment Funds Act.
+The fund may invest in such transferable securities and money market instruments as referred to in Chapter 5, §5 of the Swedish Investment Funds Act.

-The fund may be exposed to transferable securities that are not included in Solactive ISS ESG Screened Paris Aligned Global Markets Index over a limited period due to a redefining of the index, corporate events (e.g., new share issues, spin-offs and acquisitions) as well as a shortage of liquidity in a transferable security.
+The fund may be exposed to transferable securities that are not included in Solactive ISS ESG Screened Paris Aligend Developed Markets Small Cap Index over a limited period due to a redefining of the index, corporate events (e.g., new share issues, spin-offs and acquisitions) as well as a shortage of liquidity in a transferable security.
 The fund may use such techniques and instruments as designated in Chapter 25, §21 of the Financial Supervisory Authority's regulations (FFFS 2013:9) for securities funds to increase returns and create leverage in the fund.